siddhartha-svg/siddhartha-svg/README.md

 - ☁️ AWS Certified DevOps Engineer with deep expertise in cloud architecture
 - 🛠️ Passionate about automation, infrastructure as code, and DevSecOps practices
 - 📊 Strong background in monitoring, logging, and observability solutions
-- 🎓 Pursuing Bachelor's in Computing & Design from BITS Pilani
+- 🎓 Perceived Bachelor's in Computing & Design from BITS Pilani

 ## 💼 Professional Experience